ms2892/advanced-ml/README.md

 Models: This folder will contain the different model implementations that will be replicated throughout this project.
 The training script / class can be kept here

-Notebooks: Keep the notebooks created in this folder.
+Notebooks: Keep the notebooks created (Finished) in this folder.
+Also for initial development, have the notebooks in the current directory.
+This way you can import modules like models.file_name.class_name or models.file_name.function_name

 Report: The pdf files that can be created for this project can be created here